 Prerequisites

-We will not go through a complete Debian Linux minimal installation as we already have an article that covers that topic, and you can find it on the link below this text:
+We will not go through a complete Debian Linux minimal installation as we already have an article that covers that topic:

 You can follow that guide until the Disk Partitioning step, where we will start with the disk encryption configuration.